 Monica Youn grew up in Houston, Texas.
 She received a BA from Princeton University, a JD from Yale Law School, and an MPhil from the University of Oxford, where she was a Rhodes Scholar.

-Youn is the author of Blackacre (Graywolf Press, 2016), winner of the William Carlos Williams Award from the Poetry Society of America; Ignatz (Four Way Books, 2010), a finalist for the 2010 National Book Award in poetry; and Barter (Graywolf Press, 2003).
+Youn is the author of From From (Graywolf Press, 2023), which was a finalist for the 2023 National Book Award in Poetry; Blackacre (Graywolf Press, 2016), winner of the William Carlos Williams Award from the Poetry Society of America; Ignatz (Four Way Books, 2010), a finalist for the 2010 National Book Award in Poetry; and Barter (Graywolf Press, 2003).

-Youn is the recipient of the Levinson Prize, as well as fellowships from the Library of Congress, the Rockefeller Foundation, the Guggenheim foundation, and Stanford University, among others.
-She is also known for her work as a lawyer specializing in election law, and will serve as the guest editor for Poem-a-Day in May 2020.
-She currently teaches at Princeton University, is a member of the Racial Imaginary Institute, and lives in New York City.
+Youn is the recipient of the Levinson Prize, as well as fellowships from the Library of Congress, the Rockefeller Foundation, the Guggenheim Foundation, the Civitella Ranieri Foundation, and Stanford University, among others.
+She is also known for her work as a lawyer specializing in election law, and was the Guest Editor for Poem-a-Day in May 2020.
+She is an associate professor at UC Irvine and a member of the Racial Imaginary Institute.
+Youn lives in Brooklyn, New York.